 What governors do

 Governors are volunteers who attend meetings and work to further the school’s development.
 They do not run the school nor do they get involved with the operational side of the school day.
-They are critical friends to the school and, together with the headteacher, they ensure the school is well lead.
+They are critical friends to the school and, together with the Principal, they ensure the school is well lead.
 Responsibilities of governing bodies include:

 - developing the school’s strategic plan